H.S. GIRLS LACROSSE: Curran, Foxboro take it to Bishop Feehan in romp

 Curran led the Warriors’ scoring with eight goals and two assists while Waryas added two goals and four assists.

-Foxboro asserted itself from the jump with a goal by Curran less than two minutes into the game, but Feehan quickly answered roughly 10 seconds later.
+Foxboro asserted itself from the jump with a goal by Curran fewer than two minutes into the game, but Feehan quickly answered roughly 10 seconds later.

 The Warriors then scored back-to-back goals for a 3-1 lead with over 15 minutes remaining in the first half.